Low-rated euro zone bond yields rise after flood of supply

 * Investors are already long in Spain, Italy - Citi

-LONDON, Jan 23 (Reuters) - Lower-rated euro zone bond yields rebounded from multi-year lows on Thursday as investors sold on some of the peripheral paper they have been flooded with since the start of the year.
+LONDON, Jan 23 (Reuters) - Lower-rated euro zone bonds surrendered historically low yield levels on Thursday as investors sold on some of the peripheral paper they have been flooded with since the start of the year.

-Data showing weaker U.S. factory growth and a report suggesting a slowing in Chinese manufacturing soured demand for higher risk assets, prompting some profit-taking in peripheral euro zone debt and lifting safe-haven German bonds.

-Large amounts of supply hitting the market have left some investors holding more paper from peripheral euro zone countries than they want or are allowed to keep by their risk managers, prompting some offloading of the bonds, traders said.

-In the latest sale of bonds from the bloc’s more vulnerable economies, Spain issued 10 billion euros ($13.6 billion) of a new 10-year bond on Wednesday, drawing demand of almost 40 billion - a record for European governments.
+In the latest sale of bonds from the euro zone’s more vulnerable economies, Spain issued 10 billion euros ($13.6 billion) of a new 10-year bond on Wednesday, drawing demand of almost 40 billion - a record for European governments.

 Helped by an improving euro zone growth outlook, Madrid has sold larger-than-expected amounts of bonds every week since the start of the year, completing 16.6 percent of this year’s 133.3 billion euros funding target already.